 The philosophical study of reality is called metaphysics.
 The philosophical study of knowledge is called epistemology.
 One cannot have an epistemology—or systematic view of knowledge—without a metaphysics—or systematic view of what reality is like.
 Epistemology and metaphysics therefore cannot be separated.
-It is important to understand both areas of knowledge because they form the foundation for every other belief in our lives.
+Together they form the foundation for every other belief we may hold.
 Metaphysics and epistemology form a foundation for ethics—(how people should act).
 Ethics in turn forms a foundation for politics (how people should act with the context of society) and aesthetics (the study of art and what constitutes good or bad art).
 A complete philosophical system will integrate all of these branches of philosophy.

 Aristotle said, "The least initial deviation from the truth is multiplied later a thousandfold.”
-Since metaphysics and epistemology are the foundation of any philosophical system, if one makes a metaphysical or epistemological mistake, it will be much more likely that he/she will also make mistakes in the areas of ethics, politics, and aesthetics.
+Since metaphysics and epistemology are the foundation of any philosophical system, if one makes a metaphysical or epistemological mistake, they will also make mistakes in the areas of ethics, politics, and aesthetics.
 In other words, mistaken premises lead to mistaken conclusions.

-A premise is an proposition that supports a conclusion.
-A conclusion is a proposition that is derived from premises.
 To validate a conclusion we must identify and validate the premises.
 How do we validate a premise?
-By identifying the premises that support that premise.
+By identifying and validating the premises that support that premise.
 Here we can see a potential problem.
 Either,

-- each premise will have its own premise going down a chain of premises forever (ad infinitum), or
+each premise will have its own premise going down an infinite chain of premises, or

-If option (1) is true, then knowledge would not be possible because we would not be able to justify our beliefs or know if they are true.
+If option (1) is true, then knowledge would not be possible because there would be no grounding on which to base our beliefs.
 If option (2) is true then knowledge is possible.

-I believe that knowledge is possible because irreducible premises do exist.
+Knowledge is possible because irreducible premises do exist.
 I am going to call these premises "Axioms".
 An axiom is a foundational premise that is self evident.
-A belief is self evident when in the process of arguing against a belief one must assume that belief while in the process of reject it.
+A belief is self evident when one must assume that belief even when they try to reject that belief.
 For example, if I try to argue against X, and while I am arguing against X, I am forced to assume X, then I will know that X is an axiom.

 Knowledge and the ability to think rationally are dependent on the following axioms:

 Reality exists.
 This is a self-evident truth because if a person tries to deny it through argumentation, he/she must first appeal to reality in order to defend their position that there is no reality to appeal to.
 It is clearly a self-contradictory statement.
-Reality (or the world, or the universe) is the widest of all concepts.
+Reality is the widest of all concepts.
 It includes all that is known and unknown.

 Consciousness exists.
 It is the awareness of reality.
 It could have been the case that a universe could have existed without consciousness, but we know that it exists because anyone that tries to deny consciousness through argumentation must appeal to reality to defend their position.
 And the very process of "appealing to reality" assumes that one is aware of reality.
 Axiom 1 and 2 combined show us that reality exists independently of our representations of it.